MadhuparnaUpadhyay/Data_Visualization_with_Tableau/README.md

 <a name="about"></a>
 # About

-This project was to analyze the amount of Energy Consumption
+This project was to analyze the amount of Energy Consumption from sources like Electricity, Oil and Gas.
+The dashboard has the perfect blend of Total Units versus categorical distibution between the sources and the Share across the countries.

+Additional story is the transfromation and the trend toward the Renewable sources of Energy and another sub-categorisation with heat map for renewable and green sources of energy.

+The Energy Share on the hover gives individual country trend during the ten year period.